slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The things we fear the most have already happened to us.'*
 > *'If you hate a person, you hate something in him that is part of yourself.
 What isn't part of ourselves doesn't disturb us.' -- Hermann Hesse*
 > *'We should all start to live before we get too old.
 Fear is stupid.
 So are regrets.' -- Marilyn Monroe*
+> *'Never be bullied into silence.
+Never allow yourself to be made a victim.
+Accept no one’s definition of your life; define yourself.' -- Robert Frost*

 - Conquering Fear = Defining Fear: define your fears not your goals
 - I do an exercise called “fear-setting” at least once a quarter, often once a month.
 It is the most powerful exercise I do.